 The Civil and Environmental Engineering departmental offices are in the George Granger Brown Building on the North Campus.
-The G. G. Brown Building houses several state-of-the-art research and teaching laboratories in the area of construction engineering and management structures and materials, hydraulics and soil mechanics.
+The G. G. Brown Building houses several state-of-the-art research and teaching laboratories in the area of construction engineering and management, structures and materials, hydraulics and soil mechanics.

-The Environmental and Water Resources Engineering Building and the west wing of the Engineering Research Building house the laboratories for environmental and water resources engineering.
-Equipment is available for physical and biological studies, analytical determinations, and data analyses in environmental science as well as in water-quality engineering.
+The Environmental and Water Resources Engineering Building houses the laboratories for environmental and water resources engineering.
+Equipment is available for physical and biological studies, analytical chemistry determinations, and data analyses in environmental science as well as in waterquality engineering.

-This program is accredited for the degree B.S.E. in Civil Engineering by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone (410) 347-7700.
+This program is accredited for the degree B.S.E. in Civil Engineering by the Engineering Accreditation Commission of ABET, www.abet.org